 Non-contact contamination fears, also known as mental or emotional contamination OCD, can be linked to an unpleasant memory or event.
 When predisposed to OCD, this can, but not always, be the environmental onset for developing the disorder.
 For example, as a small child, “Sarah” shared a toilet cubicle with her “aunt”.
 On seeing she was menstruating and not understanding what it was, she remembers being horrified.
-After her first menstrual cycle, she developed an aversion towards women, triggering emotional contamination fears.
+After her first menstrual cycle, she developed an aversion towards women.

-Can someone have both emotional and contact contamination fears?
+Can someone have emotional and contact contamination fears together?

-Yes, “Sam” fears coming into contact with germs by touching door handles – this is contact contamination; and also being close to the private area of others, even when clothed, which is non-contact contamination fears.
+Yes, “Sam” struggles with coming into contact with germs by touching door handles and also being close to the private area of others, even when they’re clothed, which is non-contact contamination fears.

 Why would someone’s emotional contamination fears be focused on the private areas of others?